Battle of Bazentin Ridge: 17 July

 The British artillery bombarded Delville Wood for an hour, the last two minutes being a hurricane bombardment and the infantry attacked at 2:00 a.m., the 27th Brigade advancing either side of North Street and the South Africans attacking northwards from Prince's Street and west from the Strand, a ride in the wood.
 The bombardment had failed to destroy the German machine-guns and despite bringing Stokes mortars into action, the attack was stopped around noon, having been costly for both sides.
 During the night, German artillery bombarded the village and wood with high explosive and gas shell, extending the bombardment to Montauban and the artillery in Caterpillar Valley.

 Congreve decided that the next attack would be made by the 3rd Division from the west, before dawn on 18 July, to capture the objectives at all costs.
-The 76th Brigade (Brigadier-General R. J. Kentish) was to conduct the attack.
+The 76th Brigade (Brigadier-General Reginald Kentish) was to conduct the attack.
 The German 8th Division was also preparing to attack Delville Wood and troops at the most advanced positions were pulled back during a bombardment which began at 11:45 p.m. from about 70 medium and heavy guns and howitzers of Gruppe Gossler and Gruppe Sixt von Armin, with 116 field guns of the 8th Division and more from the 12th Reserve Division.